A man sleeps and rests his voice to prevent vocal hoarseness

 What can I do to get more rest?

-Many people would like to sleep more at night, but have trouble falling asleep.
-Fortunately, there are a number of steps you can take to solve that problem:
+If you struggle to get sleep at night, there are a number of steps you can take:

-• Set a bedtime routing involving light reading, listening to calming music, or something else relaxing.
+• Set a bedtime routine involving light reading, listening to calming music, or something else relaxing.

 • Avoid too much light stimulation, particularly from tablets, cell phones, laptops, and e-readers.
-Turn them off 60-90 minutes before bed.
+Turn these devices off 60-90 minutes before bed.

-• Don’t drink more than 16 ounces of caffeine a day, and stop drinking it at least six hours before bed.
+• Don’t drink more than 16 ounces of caffeine a day and avoid consuming it at least six hours before bed.

 • Avoid vigorous exercise 5-6 hours before bed.